 With high correlations between ADHD and poor educational & employment outcomes, making employment and education more ADHD-friendly should be a key priority for our government and should be invested in accordingly.
 Especially considering the legal obligations of HE providers under the Equality Act.

 However, students with ADHD continue to receive little to no appropriate support from British Higher Education Institutions (HEIs).
 This is partly because ADHD is often miscategorised as a specific learning difficulty (SpLD) by HEIs.
-This is an inaccurate and dangerous categorisation; ADHD is in fact a diagnosable mental health condition for which there are effective medical & psychosocial treatments.
-Neither medical nor psychosocial treatments would ever be considered for use as SpLD support.
+This is an inaccurate and problematic categorisation; ADHD is in fact a diagnosable, neurodevelopmental mental health condition for which there are effective medical & psychosocial treatments.
+Neither medical nor psychosocial treatments would ever be considered for use as SpLD support, and SpLD support alone will not address the all the challenges faced by students with ADHD in HEI.

-Specialist “reasonable adjustments” for university students with ADHD should be made in accordance with the individual’s presentation, and should take into account not only their ADHD symptoms, but also the symptoms of the comorbid mental health disorders that at least 70% of people with ADHD will have developed (no doubt due, in part, to their experiences of trauma and stigma) by the time they reach adulthood.
+Specialist “reasonable adjustments” for university students with ADHD should be made in accordance with the individual’s presentation, and should take into account not only their ADHD symptoms, but also the symptoms of the comorbid conditions that at over 70% of people with ADHD have developed (no doubt due, in part, to their experiences of adversity) by the time they reach adulthood.
+This is because providing only generic SpLD sessions on notetaking or reading techniques, for example, would overlook the difficulties that individual may have in even managing to attend lectures, or having any time or mental capacity to be able to think about reading.
 In contrast, the list of London universities that we reviewed and put right here found that, on the instances where any support is in place for students with ADHD, it’s usually limited to what would normally be provided for students with dyslexia.

-This is a huge problem that needs to be addressed, especially given that recent research has found that up to 50% of all university students with dyslexia and other SpLDs are likely to also have undiagnosed ADHD.
+This is a huge problem that needs to be addressed, especially given that recent research (see Jane Sedgwick’s work) has found that up to 50% of all university students with dyslexia and other SpLDs are likely to also have undiagnosed ADHD.

 The high rates of dyslexia amongst university students has emerged as a critical issue for both HEFCE (Higher Education Funding Council for England) and the DSA (Disabled Students’ Allowance), who now require HEIs to move towards more inclusive practices to accommodate for dyslexia.